genelet/taodbi/README.md

 #### 2.3.2) Optional Constraints

-For all RESTful methods of *Model*, we have option to put a data structure, named `extra` and of type `url.Values`, to constrain the *WHERE* statement.
+For all RESTful methods of *Model*, we have option to put a data structure, named `extra` and of type `map[string]interface{}`, to constrain the *WHERE* statement.
 Currently we have supported 3 cases:

 <details>
     <summary>Click to show *extra*</summary>